Table of contents

 How it works: When a customer converts, the system traces back through their history to identify the very first recorded interaction with your brand and assigns full credit to that touchpoint.

-When it’s useful: First-touch attribution is particularly valuable for understanding which channels are most effective for creating initial awareness and bringing new prospects into your funnel.
+When it’s useful: First-touch attribution is particularly valuable for understanding which channels are most effective for creating initial buyer awareness and bringing new prospects into your conversion funnel.
 It’s often used by brands focusing on expanding their customer base or entering new markets.

-First touch attribution model
+First-touch attribution model

 Last-touch attribution